Copy Media from One Site to Another in a Multisite Network

 // depending on how many posts have been changed, our message may be different

-printf( '<div id="message" class="updated notice is-dismissible"><p>' . _n( '%d image has been copied to «Store».', '%d images have been copied to «Store».', absint( $_REQUEST[ 'rudr_bulk_media' ] ) ) . '</p></div>', $_REQUEST[ 'rudr_bulk_media' ] );
+'<div id="message" class="updated notice is-dismissible"><p>' . _n( '%d image copied to Site 2.', '%d images copied to Site 2.', absint( $_REQUEST[ 'rudr_bulk_media' ] ) ) . '</p></div>',

 }

-- I created the only bulk action for just one sub-site, that’s why
+}- I created the only bulk action for just one sub-site; that’s why

 Misha Rudrastyh

 Hey guys and welcome to my website.
-For more than 10 years I've been doing my best to share with you some superb WordPress guides and tips for free.
+For more than 15 years I've been doing my best to share with you some superb WordPress guides and tips for free.

 Need some developer help?
 Contact me